 - Contacts

 - Attendees

 - Helplines

 - Crucial actions on what to do

-- Link and QR code to Develop CoC
+- Link to Code of Conduct

 HELPFUL DEFINITIONS

 TRIGGER WARNING WHAT IS...

 Cultural Insensitivity

 This is judging or being biased against someone without understanding their cultural background.
 This can lead to high levels of tension and can cause social exclusion.
 This can range from inaccurate assumptions about someone, to more serious forms of aggressive behaviour including hate speech.